 Please access futher details through our Awards Page.

 We are currently accepting applications to the 2014 Henry Jackman Award.
 This award is open to any student currently studying at a Faculty of Education in Ontario.
 The winning entry at the chapter level will receive $500 and a one-year membership in PDK.
 The deadline for the Jackman Award is Monday, March 3, 2014.
 Please download click the following link for the application instructions: Application

 If you have any questions, contact the Chair, Jackman Award: Linda Massey at firstname.lastname@example.org

-Research Series # 2: Learning for the 21st Century
+Research Series # 3: 21st Century Teaching and Learning

 Time: 7:00pm - 9:15pm